Richmond American Debuts New M - GuruFocus.com

 PR Newswire

-JARRELL, Texas, Oct.
-17, 2022 /PRNewswire/ -- Richmond American Homes of Texas, Inc., a subsidiary of M.D.C.
-Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of two new model homes at Seasons at Calumet in Jarrell.
-The single-story Sunstone and two-story Tourmaline models boast open layouts, exciting structural features and the designer details homebuyers are seeking.
+COMMERCE CITY, Colo., Oct.
+19, 2022 /PRNewswire/ -- Richmond American Homes of Colorado, Inc., a subsidiary of M.D.C.
+Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of two new model homes at Seasons at Platte Place in Commerce City.
+The ranch-style Alexandrite and two-story Lapis models boast the open layouts and designer details today's homebuyers are seeking.

-Prospective homebuyers and area agents are invited to attend the grand opening from 12 to 3 p.m. on Thursday, October 20.
-In addition to complimentary lunch and model home tours, attendees can enter for a chance to win a prize drawing.
+Prospective homebuyers and area agents are invited to attend a Model Grand Opening Event at Seasons at Platte Place from 12 to 3 p.m. on Saturday, October 22.
+In addition to complimentary lunch and home tours, attendees can enter for a chance to win a prize drawing.

 Those who choose to build a new home from the ground up at this community will have the opportunity to work with professional design consultants to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!